AuDigitalHealth/lingo/docs/DEPLOYMENT.md

 ## Monitoring

-Monitoring can be inplemented in multiple ways, and Lingo has a few ways in which this can be achieved.
+Monitoring can be implemented in multiple ways, and Lingo has a few ways in which this can be achieved.

-The most basic of all Lingo exposes the base endpoints from [Springs Boots actuator](https://www.baeldung.com/spring-boot-actuators).
-To run a health check on Lingos integrations you can send a GET request to the endpoint Lingo_location/api/status, which will return json in the format
+For the most basic monitoring, Lingo exposes the base endpoints from [Spring Boot actuator](https://www.baeldung.com/spring-boot-actuators).
+To run a health check on Lingos integrations you can send a GET request to the endpoint Lingo_location/api/status, which will return JSON in the format:

 ```
 {